Compression with wildcards: All exact, or all minimal hitting sets: Numerical experiments

-\item [(iii)] In [T,p.101] Toda hopes to eventually parallelize one part of his algorithm, i.e. the calculation of a BDD that captures $HS(\HH)$.
-In contrast, parallelizing\footnote{Why parallelization (aka distributed computing) works smoothly in all LIFO-scenarios is e.g. explained in [W2,Sec.
-6.5].
-Thus the Achilles heel of the minhit algorithm, i.e. its time-consuming creation of candidate sons which weighs in heavy when $|\HH|$ is large, can in a sense be 'talked away' by imagining a distributed network that cuts total CPU-time by a factor 1000. } our equivalent (the transversal e-algorithm) is straightforward.
+\item [(iii)] In [5,p.101] Toda hopes to eventually parallelize one part of his algorithm, i.e. the calculation of a BDD that captures ${\it HS}(\HH)$.
+In contrast, parallelizing\footnote{Why parallelization (aka distributed computing) works smoothly in all LIFO-scenarios is e.g. explained in [6,Sec.
+6.5]. } our equivalent (the transversal e-algorithm) is straightforward.
 In fact, the evaluation of all semifinal 012e-rows can be parallelized as well.

-\item [(iv)] Like the minhit algorithm some algorithms in [GV] have the potential for cut-off (4.3), but the [T]-algorithm seems not to be among them since it does not appear in Table 9 or 10 of [GV]. \end{itemize}
+\item [(iv)] Like our method some algorithms in [1] have the potential for cut-off (4.3), but the Toda-algorithm seems not to be among them since it does not appear in Table 9 or 10 of [1]. \end{itemize}